Pamela Lofts: Biography

 Lofts was one of two children born to Dorothy and Rory Lofts.

 Lofts first moved to Alice Springs in 1980.
 In response to a lack of contemporary arts activity in Alice Springs, she and four other local artists, established an artists-run initiative called Watch This Space in 1993.
 Lofts became its first coordinator.

 During the 1980s, Lofts illustrated some of Australia's best known children's books, including Marcia Vaughan's Wombat Stew in 1985 which has been widely translated and inspired a series of children's road safety posters in New South Wales.
 It has also been voted the most popular book in the children's book awards' KOALA Hall of Fame with 13 nominations.
 She also worked closely with children's author Mem Fox, illustrating Koala Lou, Hunwick's Egg and Sail Away: The Ballad of Skip and Nell.

 Lofts was a successful exhibiting artist in the mediums of drawing, painting and performance who had 27 solo shows across Australia from 1992 to 2002 and was also represented in almost 70 group exhibitions including four Togart Contemporary Art Award exhibitions.
 She was also visiting artist at the Australian National University's National Institute for the Arts in 2002.
 Her work is held in the collection of Araluen Arts Centre.

-Lofts died 4 July 2012, following a two-year battle with Motor Neurone Disease.
+Lofts died 4 July 2012, having had Motor Neurone Disease for two years.